Welcome to our SocialBee review.

 Still, the Next Posts section makes it easy to see what’s next on deck, 100 posts from now.

 SocialBee is one of the most affordable social media scheduling apps available for marketers.
-It has three plans, the cheapest of which (Bootstrap) costs only $19/month.
+It has three plans, the cheapest of which (Bootstrap) costs only $29/month.

 This gives you access to one workspace, one user per workspace, five social profiles, 10 content categories, 10 RSS feeds and 1,000 posts per category.

-The Accelerate plan costs $39/month.
+The Accelerate plan costs $49/month.
 It has the same workspace limits but gives you 10 social profiles, 50 content categories, 50 RSS feeds and 5,000 posts per category.

-SocialBee also has concierge services you can purchase to help you manage multiple parts of your marketing strategy.
+SocialBee also offers concierge services under the brand ConciergeBee that you can purchase to help you manage multiple parts of your marketing strategy.
 They cost anywhere between $99 and $399/month.
 Services include social media specialists, design specialists, writing services, community management, ad management and more.

 SocialBee pros and cons